magillus/dart_dime/dime/README.md

 #### Create your own factory.

-You can always create your own factory by extending `InjectFactory<T>` and add those to the module.
+You can always create your own factory by extending `getFactory<T>` and add those to the module.

 ```dart
  addFactory(MyTooltipService, MyCustomFactory());